UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing_advanced.rst.txt

 Python floating point numbers are stored in `IEEE 754 <http://en.wikipedia.org/wiki/IEEE_floating_point>`_ 64-bit double precision format, so 1 bit for the sign, 11 bits for the exponent, and the remaining 52 for the fraction.

-So we can count on up to 16 digits of precision in decimal:
+So we can count on up to about 16 digits of precision in decimal:

 .. code-block:: ipython